pareshaU/Sync-Articles-with-attachment-from-Alfresco-to-Drupal/README.md

-# Sync-Articles-with-attachment-from-Alfresco-to-Drupal
+# Sync-Articles-with-attachment-from-Alfresco-to-Drupal7
-Sample code for Sync Articles with attachment from Alfresco to Drupal using CMIS
+Sample code for Sync Articles with attachment from Alfresco to Drupal7 using CMIS
 <br>
 <b>settings.php</b>
 <br>